yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 A bank run or run on the bank occurs when many clients withdraw their money from a bank, because they believe the bank may cease to function in the near future.

+* Solvency

+If banks have enough money to cover potential losses.

 * Gilt (英国国债)

 A gilt is a UK Government liability in sterling, issued by HM Treasury and listed on the London Stock Exchange.
-The term “gilt” or “gilt-edged security” is a reference to its high credibility that the UK gov never failed to make interest or principal payments on gilts as they fall due.
+The term "gilt" or "gilt-edged security" is a reference to its high credibility that the UK gov never failed to make interest or principal payments on gilts as they fall due.

 * Demand deposit (活期存款)